hyundai-robotics/doc-hi6-operation/1-robot-system/2-basic-usage/4-screen-of-the-hi6-tp/README.md

-﻿# 1.2.4 Screen of the Hi6 Teach Pendant
+﻿# 1.2.4 Screen of the ${cont_model} Teach Pendant

 Following figure represents the screen displayed on teach pendant.
-Teach pendant screen of Hi6 controller is composed of 10 screen windows of color touch screens.
+Teach pendant screen of ${cont_model} controller is composed of 10 screen windows of color touch screens.
 <br>

 ![](../../../_assets/tp630/TP-main_eng.png)